Thursday Night Football Open Thread (with Picks) - Colts at Broncos

 This is your Thursday Night open thread, enjoy the game, y’all.
 Or at least make an attempt.

-Here are my picks for tonight’s game brought to you by DraftKings via Tallysight.
+Here are my picks for tonight’s game brought to you by DraftKings Sportsbook via Tallysight.

 Loading comments...